p-mathis/surface-equation-to-stl/README.md

 - Run the script.

 ## Examples
-Various sample scripts and `slt` files are available in the `Examples` folder
+Various sample scripts are available in the `Examples` folder

 <br><br>
 [English Version](#principle)